ymgyt/syndicationd/README.md

 ![Overview](https://raw.githubusercontent.com/ymgyt/syndicationd/main/etc/dot/dist/overview.svg)

 The subscribed feeds are stored in synd-api. synd-api periodically fetches the feeds to retrieve the latest entries.
 When the user views the feed list in synd, it retrieves the latest entries from synd-api's cache.
-This allows the user to quickly obtain a list of the latest entries without requesting each subscribed feed individually.
+This project hosts the synd-api, but it can also be self-hosted.

 ## Configuration